eabowman/DHT22.sensor/README.md

     sudo systemctl enable humidity_logger.service

-3. Start the service: Start the service manually by running the following command:
+3. Start the service: Start the service manually by running the following command
+    '''
     sudo systemctl start humidity_logger.service
+    '''
   This will start you 'humidity_logger.py' script and begin loggin data to the CSV file.

-To check the status of the service:
+To check the status of the service

     sudo systemctl status humdity_logger.service

 To stop the 'humidity_logger' service use

     sudo systemctl stop humidity_logger.serice